OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-08.md

 ## 2 Corinthians 8:10

-I give my opinion in this matter, for this is to your advantage, you who were the first to begin a year ago not only to do this, but also to desire to do it.
+I offer my opinion in this matter, for it is to your benefit, you who were the first to begin a year ago not only to do this, but also to desire to do it.

 ## 2 Corinthians 8:11